itzreqle/network-information-viewer-with-python/README.md

 ## Installation

-Follow these steps to install and run the script:

-### Prerequisites

 Make sure you have Python installed on your system.
 You can download it from [Python's official website](https://www.python.org/downloads/).

 ### Clone the Repository